piyushkumar96/dynamic-hyperledger-fabric-singlehost-usecase-implementation/README.md

 7. Adding org to channel in which it is not present using **addOrgToChannel.sh** script.

-## Note:- I also wrote scripts which spawn dynamic hyperledger fabric network in multi host environment on local as well as AWS, AZURE etc. cloud `(with install and instantiate chaincode also)  **(productionized, kubernetes cluster, flaut tolerance, kafka, zookeeper, multi orderer)**`.
+## Note:- I also wrote scripts which spawn dynamic hyperledger fabric network in multi host environment on local as well as cloud (AWS, AZURE etc). `(with install and instantiate chaincode also)  **(productionized, kubernetes cluster, flaut tolerance, kafka, zookeeper, multi orderer)**`.
 To get help regarding this please contact me on mail: piyush25032@gmail.com

 ## For scripts to spawn HFBC network  click on the [dynamic hyperleger fabric scripts](https://github.com/piyushkumar96/dynamic-hyperledger-fabric-singlehost) link.